rapid7/javascript-style-guide/README.md

   - [10.1](#10.1) <a name='10.1'></a> Always use modules (`import`/`export`) over a non-standard module system.
 You can always transpile to your preferred module system.

   > Why?
-Modules are the future, let's start using the future now.
+Modules are the current standard, let's start using it now.

     ```javascript
     // bad